ash-project/ash_graphql/documentation/introduction/getting_started.md

   graphql do
     type :post

-    fields [:name, :count_of_comments, :comments] # <- a list of all of the attributes/relationships/aggregates to include in the graphql API

     queries do
       get :get_post, :default # <- create a field called `get_post` that uses the `default` read action to fetch a single post